 About 2005 the DOE announced the $1.3 billion FutureGen project to design, build and operate a nearly emission-free coal-based electricity and hydrogen production plant.
 Some $250 million of the funding was to be provided by industry, from about eight companies.
 The FutureGen initiative would have comprised a coal gasification (IGCC) plant with additional water-shift reactor, to produce hydrogen and carbon dioxide.
 It would also involve development of the ITM oxygen separation technology.
 About 700,000 tonnes of CO2 (some 60% of throughput) per year would then be separated by membrane technology and sequestered geologically.
 The hydrogen would have been be burned in a 275 MWe generating plant and in fuel cells.
 Later FutureGen figures referred to 90% CO2 capture and 330 MWe gross, 240 MWe net generation.

 Construction of this original FutureGen was due to start in 2009, for operation in 2012, with target of 90% carbon capture.
 The project was designed to validate the technical feasibility and economic viability of near-zero emission coal-based generation.
 In particular it aimed to produce electricity with only a 10% cost premium and to show that hydrogen can be produced at $3.80 per GJ, equivalent to petrol at 12.7 cents per litre.
 In December 2007 Mattoon Illinois was chosen as the site of the demonstration plant.
-However, in January 2008 the DOE announced that it would pull its funding for project, expressing concerns over escalating costs.
+However, in January 2008 the DOE announced that it would withdraw its funding for the project, expressing concerns over escalating costs – its 74% share having doubled to $1.3 billion.
 The Mattoon site in Coles County was subsequently sold.

 Under the new Administration in 2010 however, the project was reconsidered, and design work, geological investigations and a revised cost estimate proceeded.
-In August 2010 DOE said that it would abandon the original FutureGen idea and would now retrofit unit 4 of Ameren's existing 200 MWe (gross) plant in Meredosia, Illinois, with oxy-combustion calling this FutureGen 2.0 - "a clean-coal repowering program and carbon dioxide storage network".
-It will burn pulverised coal and capture over 90% of the CO2 produced (1.3 Mt/yr over 30 years), to produce 140 MWe net.
-A pipeline will link it to a regional CO2 storage hub, and a site will be sought for this to enable sequestration in the Mt Simon Formation.
-Ameren will use B&W technology for oxy-combustion repowering of the plant, and FutureGen Alliance will focus on the pipeline and storage, with a view to also drawing on other CO2 sources within 160km, so that some 500 million tonnes capacity is sought.
+In August 2010 DOE said that it would abandon the original FutureGen idea and would now retrofit unit 4 of Ameren's existing oil-fired plant in Meredosia, Illinois, with oxy-combustion rather than IGCC, calling this FutureGen 2.0 – "a clean-coal repowering program and carbon dioxide storage network."
+It would burn pulverised coal and capture over 90% of the CO2 produced (1.3 Mt/yr over 30 years), to produce 166 MWe net.
+A pipeline would link it to a regional CO2 storage hub, and a site will be sought for this to enable sequestration in the Mt Simon Formation.
+Ameren would use B&W technology for oxy-combustion repowering of the plant, and FutureGen Alliance will focus on the pipeline and storage, with a view to also drawing on other CO2 sources within 160km, so that some 500 million tonnes capacity was sought.

 Other demonstration projects